-- \Use of a conveyance of any description which is powered by a motor which exceeds a rating of 10 horsepower is prohibited within the Columbia Wetlands Wildlife Management Area (MUs 4-25, 4-26, 4-34, 4-35).
-The following rights of way are excluded from this regulation: - Horsethief Creek Forest Service Road # 5467.01 located at Radium - •Plan 22153 of DL 11383 located at Brisco - •Plan 26T1689of DL 2566 located at Spillimacheen - •Spillimacheen Forest Service Road # 7752.01 located at Parsons - · Canyon Creek Road located at Nicholsen - The Dogtooth road located at Golden (Map D40)
+•Use of a conveyance of any description which is powered by a motor which exceeds a rating of 10 horsepower is prohibited within the Columbia Wetlands Wildlife Management Area (MUs 4-25, 4-26, 4-34, 4-35).
+Boats operating on NAVIGABLE portions of the Columbia River are exempt from the regulation, and the following rights of way are also excluded from this regulation:

+•Horsethief Creek Forest Service Road #5467.01 located at Radium

+- •Plan 22153 of DL 11383 located at Brisco - •Plan 26T1689of DL 2566 located at Spillimacheen - Spillimacheen Forest Service Road # 7752.01 located at Parsons - · Canyon Creek Road located at Nicholsen - •The Dogtooth road located at Golden (Map D40)

-- \ Stoddart Creek area (Map D34) - \ Columbia Lake area (Map D33) - Albert River watershed upstream from 52.5 km on the Albert River Road - Cross River watershed upstream from 20.4 km on the Cross River Road - the watershed of Pedley Creek - North fork of Dry Creek watershed upstream from 19.6 km on Dry Creek Rd - the upper watersheds of Madias Creek and Tatley Creek upstream from the easterly boundary of the Columbia Lake Indian Reserve
+- Canal Flats area, from Dec.
+I to Apr.
+30, except private properties and access to private properties.
+(Map D33) - Stoddart Creek area (Map D34) - ★ Columbia Lake area.
+Note changes to Map D33. - Albert River watershed upstream from 52.5 km on the Albert River Road - Cross River watershed upstream from 20.4 km on the Cross River Road - the watershed of Pedley Creek - North fork of Dry Creek watershed upstream from 19.6 km on Dry Creek Rd - the upper watersheds of Madias Creek and Tatley Creek upstream from the easterly boundary of the Columbia Lake Indian Reserve

 - ★ that portion of the watershed of Goldie Creek upstream of 1525 metre elevation - ★ Dutch Creek-Findlay.
-(Map D43) - the watershed of Brewer Creek upstream of and including the watershed of Thorald Creek - Crown land in the watershed of Lavington Creek upstream of the northerly boundary of sublot 137, Kootenay Land District - the watershed of Dutch Creek upstream of its confluence with Whitetail Creek the easterly watershed of the Lardeau River between the northerly boundaries of District Lots 7527 and 9378, Kootenay Land District and the northerly height of land of Lake Creek (including the Lake Creek watershed), from Oct 20 to Dec 10 the watershed of Barnes Creek upstream of the 30 kilometre marker the drainages of Ice River and the easterly watershed of Beaverfoot River upstream of Ice River the watershed of Downie Creek upstream of Highway #23
+(Map D43) - the watershed of Brewer Creek upstream of and including the watershed of Thorald Creek - Crown land in the watershed of Lavington Creek upstream of the northerly boundary of sublot 137, Kootenay Land District - the watershed of Dutch Creek upstream of its confluence with Whitetail Creek the easterly watershed of the Lardeau River between the northerly boundaries of District Lots 7527 and 9378, Kootenay Land District and the northerly height of land of Lake Creek (including the Lake Creek watershed), from Oct.
+20 to Dec.
+10 the watershed of Barnes Creek upstream of the 30 kilometre marker the drainages of Ice River and the easterly watershed of Beaverfoot River upstream of Ice River the watershed of Downie Creek upstream of Highway #23